Doxuno

 DATA PROTECTION

-To the extent that the Sponsored Party shares attendee or participant data with the Sponsor, each party shall comply with the UK General Data Protection Regulation and the Data Protection Act 2018 (together "UK Data Protection Laws").
+To the extent that the Sponsored Party shares attendee or participant data with the Sponsor, each party shall comply with the UK General Data Protection Regulation, the Data Protection Act 2018 and the Data (Use and Access) Act 2025 (as commenced by SI 2026/82 with effect from 5 February 2026) (together "UK Data Protection Laws").
 Where a party acts as a controller in respect of personal data, it shall provide the required transparency information (UK GDPR Art.
 13-14) and establish a lawful basis for processing under UK GDPR Art.
 6 (and, where applicable, Art.
 9).
 Where a party acts as a processor on behalf of the other, the parties shall enter into a written data processing agreement containing the terms required by UK GDPR Art.
 28 prior to any such processing.
 Neither party shall use the other's personal data for direct electronic marketing without obtaining any consent required by the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 12.